35% off first box + FREE gift & treats Furchild on board

 Mucous Poop

-• RAW – This may occur when pets are transitioning from a conventional pet food diet to raw.
-This is the process of detoxification whereby the normal mucous in the intestinal tract gets shed.
+• RAW – This may occur when pets transition from a conventional pet food diet to a raw diet.
+This is the process of detoxification whereby the normal mucus in the intestinal tract gets shed.
 This is normal.

-• RAW – You may occasionally see a film or mucous around your pet’s stool, especially during transition.
-This is evidence of detoxification and not classified as diarrhea.
-Similarly, there is a difference between loose stool and diarrhea.
-If your pet is experiencing diarrhea we recommend feeding probiotics and digestive enzymes to help improve food absorption and the digestion of nutrients.
+• RAW – You may occasionally see a film or mucus around your pet’s stool, especially during transition.
+This is evidence of detoxification and is not classified as diarrhoea.
+Similarly, there is a difference between loose stool and diarrhoea.
+If your pet is experiencing diarrhoea we recommend feeding probiotics and digestive enzymes to help improve food absorption and the digestion of nutrients.

-• HEALTH CONCERN: You should consult with your veterinarian if your pet experiences prolonged diarrhea for more then 3 days (a soft stool is not diarrhea).
-If your dog gets actual diarrhea from the raw food (which is extremely rare) it is not because of the food but because the pet’s gastrointestinal system is already sick.
-The raw food just provides a bit too much stress and that stress causes the intestines to simply pass along food without doing anything with it.
-If your pet experiences all three symptoms – diarrhea, vomiting, and fever – then you should consult your vet immediately as these problems will not be related to eating raw and thus could potentially be a sign that something else is wrong.
+• HEALTH CONCERN: You should consult with your veterinarian if your pet experiences prolonged diarrhoea for more than 3 days (a soft stool is not diarrhoea).
+If your dog gets actual diarrhoea from the raw food (which is extremely rare) it is not because of the food but because the pet’s gastrointestinal system is already sick.
+And the raw food just provides a bit too much stress and that stress causes the intestines to simply pass along food without doing anything with it.
+If your pet experiences all three symptoms – diarrhoea, vomiting, and fever – then you should consult your vet immediately as these problems will not be related to eating raw and thus could potentially be a sign that something else is wrong.

 Don’t Forget to Scoop the Poop!